msmith0913/teachingwithmaps/README.md

 3. Your precise URL will depend on what you've named your repository and your username.
 You can find it by going back to your repository's main page (click "Code" at the top of the page) and scrolling down.
 In the right-hand column, there should be a section called "Deployments" with "github-pages" underneath it.
 Click on "github-pages" to access the link to your site.

-It might take a minute or two to show up, and changes you make to your spreadsheet might also take a couple minutes to reflect on the map.
+It might take a minute or two to show up, and changes you make to your code might also take a couple minutes to reflect on the map.
+When you add or update data in your spreadsheet, that generally reflects on the map immediately but will require you to refresh your browser.
 Be patient, but if you run into issues, please feel free to reach out.
 There are also lots of good tutorials on GitHub Pages and on Leaflet if you want to go deeper.

 # Related Readings